American Circus Lingo

 Announcer The person who announces the acts to the audience during a performance.
 Im modern times, he is usually dressed in red tailcoat and top hat (thus is sometimes referred to as "the fancy pants") and commonly misnamed "ringmaster."
 The true and original ring master was the "equestrian director" who he stood in the center of the ring and paced the horses for the riding acts, his tailcoat and hat representative of British fox hunting garb.

 Arch The front gate.

 Arena The large cage in which big-cat acts are performed.

-Arrow A paper sign, consisting simply of a large (usually red) printed arrow, used to mark the route between towns.
+Arrow A paper sign, a large (usually red, on a white card) printed arrow, used to mark the route between towns.
 Taped to the posts of road signs by the 24-hour man the day before the show moves.
 Can be placed in any orientation: straight-up arrows every few miles to let you know you're on the right road, a single tilted arrow to warn of an upcoming turn, and two or three tilted arrows in a group to indicate where to turn.

 Artist Preferred term for a circus performer.

 Back Door Performers' entrance to the big top.